nasuni-labs/nasuni-dashboards/README.md

 ### Telegraf Configuration

-1. Back up the default Telegraf configuration file:
+1. Edit the telegraf.conf file:

+    - Rocky Linux: On your computer, open the **telegraf.conf** file from the extracted repository zip archive in a text editor, select all, and copy       the contents to your clipboard.
+Return to the VM ssh session, open vi, and paste the contents from step 2, customizing the values for the             sections below:

        ```shell
-    sudo mv /etc/telegraf/telegraf.conf /etc/telegraf/telegraf.conf.bak
-    ```

-2. On your computer, open the **telegraf.conf** file from the extracted repository zip archive in a text editor, select all, and copy the contents to your clipboard.

-3. Return to the VM ssh session, open vi, and paste the contents from step 2, customizing the values for the sections below:

-    ```shell
        sudo vi /etc/telegraf/telegraf.conf
        ```

+    - Windows: In the Windows VM, copy the contents of the **telegraf.conf** file to "C:\Program Files\Telegraf\telegraf.conf" and make the edits outlined in the next set of steps.
+One way to do this is to run Notepad or Notepad++ as an administrator, and paste the contents of telegraf.conf.
+Example to open telegraf.conf for editing in Notepad using PowerShell (running PowerShell as administrator):

+        ```PowerShell
+        notepad.exe "C:\Program Files\Telegraf\telegraf.conf"
+        ```

-4. If you installed influxDB on a dedicated host (single-node installs can skip this step), go the **[outputs.influxdb]** section, update the **urls** value with the InfluxDB IP address, and confirm the port.
+2. If you installed influxDB on a dedicated host (single-node installs can skip this step), go the **[outputs.influxdb]** section, update the **urls** value with the InfluxDB IP address, and confirm the port.
 You can use the search function in vi to jump to the appropriate section of the file.
 Type **/** followed by the string you want to search for, and then press **Return**.
 The following example assumes the default port and InfluxDB running on the same host as Telegraf:</br>
     - `urls = ["http://127.0.0.1:8086"]`

 5. In the **[inputs.snmp]** section, update the **agents** value with the FQDN of all Edge Appliances to be monitored.
 For example (Note: The last entry does not require a trailing comma):</br>